MicrosoftEdge/MSEdgeExplainers/AudioContextInterruptedState/explainer.md

 ## Introduction

-The [Web Audio API](https://webaudio.github.io/web-audio-api/) is widely used to add advanced audio capabilities to web applications, like web-based games and music applications.
-One of the API's features is the [AudioContext interface](https://webaudio.github.io/web-audio-api/#AudioContext), which represents an audio graph.
-An `AudioContext` can find itself in one of three states: [`"suspended"`](https://webaudio.github.io/web-audio-api/#dom-audiocontextstate-suspended), [`"running"`](https://webaudio.github.io/web-audio-api/#dom-audiocontextstate-running), or [`"closed"`](https://webaudio.github.io/web-audio-api/#dom-audiocontextstate-closed).
-Once an `AudioContext` is in the `"running"` state, it can only pause media playback by transitioning to the `"suspended"` state when, and only when, user code calls [`suspend()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-suspend) on this `AudioContext`.
-However, there are situations where we might want to let the User Agent (UA) decide when to interrupt playback - e.g., the proposed [`"media-playback-while-not-visible"`](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/IframeMediaPause/iframe_media_pausing.md) permission policy, the proposed [Audio Session API](https://w3c.github.io/audio-session/), or during a phone call where the calling application will need exclusive access to the audio hardware.
-To support these scenarios, we propose adding a new `"interrupted"` state to the [`AudioContextState`](https://webaudio.github.io/web-audio-api/#enumdef-audiocontextstate) enum.
+The [Web Audio API] is widely used to add advanced audio capabilities to web applications, like web-based games and music applications.
+One of the API's features is the [AudioContext ] interface, which represents an audio graph.
+An `AudioContext` can find itself in one of three states: [`"suspended"`], [`"running"`], or [`"closed"`].
+Once an `AudioContext` is in the `"running"` state, it can only pause media playback by transitioning to the `"suspended"` state when, and only when, user code calls [`AudioContext.suspend()`] on this `AudioContext`.
+However, there are situations where we might want to let the User Agent (UA) decide when to interrupt playback - e.g., the proposed [`"media-playback-while-not-visible"` permission policy], the proposed [Audio Session API], or during a phone call where the calling application will need exclusive access to the audio hardware.
+To support these scenarios, we propose adding a new `"interrupted"` state to the [`AudioContextState`] enum.

 ## Goals